wcmc-its/ReCiter/README.md

 ## Installation

-ReCiter can be installed to run locally on an AWS via a cloud formation template.
+ReCiter can be installed to run locally or in AWS via a cloud formation template.
 A required dependency is the [PubMed Retrieval Tool](https://github.com/wcmc-its/ReCiter-PubMed-Retrieval-Tool/).
-The [Scopus Retrieval Tool](https://github.com/wcmc-its/ReCiter-Scopus-Retrieval-Tool/) is optional, but can have improve overall accuracy by several percent.
+The [Scopus Retrieval Tool](https://github.com/wcmc-its/ReCiter-Scopus-Retrieval-Tool/) is optional, but can improve overall accuracy by several percent.

 ### Local